 childhood and undergraduate years

 At Auburn, Lingerfelt worked as a barista at a local–owned coffee shop, and gave away his television during his junior year to dedicate more time to self-development.
 He completed a BA in Marriage & Family Counseling with independent studies in 19th Century British Literature and Financial Planning.
-He served in the student government as Vice President of The College of Human Sciences, joined the university lacrosse team and they won two consecutive conference championships.
-Lingerfelt volunteered with international humanitarian organizations during his summers, which included relief work in Jamaica and Romania, medical teams in Mexico, and he finished his senior internship at a homeless men's soup kitchen in Scotland.
+He served in the student government as Vice President of The College of Human Sciences, joined the university lacrosse team, and they won two consecutive conference championships.
+During his summers, he volunteered with international humanitarian organizations, leading to relief work in Jamaica, teaching English in Romania, medical relief teams in Mexico, and he finished his senior internship at a homeless men's soup kitchen in Scotland.

 After graduation in 2006, he counseled genocide refugees in Uganda and taught English at Made-in-the-Streets; a street children's rehab farm in Kenya.
 While there, Lingerfelt created a low budget documentary titled Made in the Streets of Africa.
-He was awarded the Lily Endowment for his work and the documentary is now used in human rights and social activist courses at universities across the states, including Fuller and Princeton.
+He was awarded the Lily Endowment for his work, and the documentary was used in human rights and social activist courses at universities across the states, including Fuller and Princeton.
 For the documentary, Lingerfelt used a Walmart videotape camera, natural lighting, and taught himself FinalCutPro.

 He spent five years writing his first novel, The Mason Jar, an inspirational epic, romance.
 He self-published and released it in December 2011 after being rejected by eight literary agents.
 The novel sold over 5,000 copies within two years, and went on to become a national best-seller in 2014.
 HarperCollins and Amazon offered contracts to purchase The Mason Jar and a sequel novel, but Lingerfelt refused since he couldn't keep the film rights.
-Best-selling romance author Diana Bold said she was "blown away" by The Mason Jar.
-Award-winning children's book author Nicole Weaver stated in a review, "Lingerfelt's book reads like one, long, beautiful poem."
-And author Lee Wilson called Lingerfelt the intersection of Nicholas Sparks and CS Lewis.
+Best-selling novelist Diana Bold said she was "blown away" by The Mason Jar.
+Award-winning children's book author Nicole Weaver wrote, "Lingerfelt's novel reads like one, long, beautiful poem."
+And author Lee Wilson called Lingerfelt the intersection of Nicholas Sparks and C.S.
+Lewis.

 If you would like to write James Russell Lingerfelt or book him for a speaking engagement, see Contact above.
 He is represented by The MacGregor Literary Agency.